ACME-Climate/acme_processflow/source/configuration.rst

                 destination_grid_name = 0.5x0.5degree_bilinear
             [[[custom_args]]] # OPTIONAL SLURM ARGUMENTS
                 --partition = regular
-                --account = acme
+                --account = e3sm

 .. _diags:

 Diags
 -----

 This section contains all config options for diagnostic jobs.
 Currently supported diagnostics are:

     * :ref:`amwg`
     * :ref:`e3sm_diags`
     * :ref:`aprime`
+    * :ref:`mpas-analysis`

 .. _amwg:

 AMWG
 ----

 The AMWG diagnostic suite needs the 'atm' data type, and is dependent on the 'climo' job type.

     * run_frequency (list): a comma sepperated list of integers.
 This list will be used to generate the job start/end years.
 For example if you have 50 years of data you could set the run_frequency = 10, 25, 50 and you would get sets from years 1-10, 11-20, 21-30, 31-40, 41-50, then 1-25, 26-50, and finally 1-50.
     * diag_home (string): the path to where on the local file system the amwg code is located.
 All amwg jobs will be executed from this directory.